salomon-alvarez/marketing_campaigns/README.md

 - **Affluent segments**: Older, higher-income, and luxury buyers (gold, wine, meat) are more complaint-prone.
 - **Engagement links**: Higher AOV, recent shopping activity, and omnichannel patterns (store, web) connect with complaint behavior.

-**Business Interpretation:**
+**Business Interpretation & Implications:**
-Complaints are concentrated among **the most valuable customers** — affluent, long-tenure, premium buyers.
+- Complaints are concentrated among **the most valuable customers** — affluent, long-tenure, premium buyers.
+- This makes complaint resolution not just a service function but a **strategic retention lever**.

-**Actionable Implications:**
+**Actionable Steps:**
 - Strengthen support and quality control for premium buyers.
-- Monitor satisfaction among high-value households.
+- Monitor satisfaction among high-value households with proactive check-ins.
-- Protect long-term relationships with proactive complaint resolution.
+- Develop a **VIP service program** to protect long-term relationships and prevent churn among these critical customers.

 ---

+### Overall Business Takeaway
+- Campaigns work best when **income, premium product focus, and digital/catalog engagement** align.
+- **Wine and catalog** are not just revenue streams but **strategic levers for marketing ROI**.
+- Protecting relationships with **affluent, high-value customers** through proactive complaint handling is as important as campaign design.

 ## Methodology